NatuRal3/Interaction_Design_CA/README.md

 ## Contributing Steps

-- Open a pull request
+- Open a pull request.

-- Reach out on twitter to let us know
+- Reach out on twitter to let me know.

-- Provide documentation for
+- Provide documentation for your code.

-- Wait for code to be review
+- Wait for code to be reviewed.

 ## Contact